A Spectral Confounder Adjustment for Spatial Regression with Multiple Exposures and Outcomes: Statistical methods

 \subsection{Bayesian tensor regression}

 The coefficient $\tilde{\bbeta}$ includes effects across multiple exposures, multiple responses, and multiple scales and is thus structured as a tensor.
 While decomposition and the computational aspects have been the focus for tensor research \citep{zhang2017paper2,zhang2018paper3, zhang2019optimal}, using tensor for the purpose of statistical inference has seen a recent rise in interest \citep{mai2022DEEM, Llosa2022tensorontensor}.
 We employ Bayesian tensor regression methods for the regression coefficients.
-Since we envision $\tilde{\beta}_{ier}$ being smooth across scale $i$ but not exposure $e$ or response $r$, we represent the variation across $i$ using $L$ spline basis functions $B_{i1},...,B_{iL}$ and

-where $B_{il}$ are known B-spline basis functions.
+Since we envision $\tilde{\beta}_{ier}$ being smooth across scale $i$ but not exposure $e$ or response $r$, we represent the variation across $i$ using $L$ spline basis functions $B_{i1},...,B_{iL}$ and $\tilde{\beta}_{ier} = \sum_{l=1}^LB_{il} \gamma_{ler},$ where $B_{il}$ are known B-spline basis functions.
 The intuition for this model is, first, assuming $\alpha_{ier}$ is a smooth function of $w_i$, the $L$ spline bases are sufficient to capture its relationship with $w_i$.
 Second, the multiple exposures might influence the outcomes through common underlying biological pathways or mechanisms, or the outcomes may respond in similar ways to different exposures.
 A low-rank model helps identify these latent structures.

 The basis coefficients $\gamma_{ler}$ are modeled using the Bayesian tensor regression approach in \cite{guhaniyogi2017bayesian}.
-The tensor $\gamma_{ler}$ is written as a rank $K$ tensor product of factors in each of the three dimensions,
+The tensor $\bgamma$ is written as a rank $K$ tensor product of factors in each of the three dimensions, with